disel-espol/CLOUDCAL/README.md

 ```

 ## Acknowledgements
+- This research was funded through an Unrestricted Gift from Microsoft.
-This work was possible thanks to the Amazon Web Services Cloud Credits for Research program.
+- This work was possible thanks to the Amazon Web Services Cloud Credits for Research program.